xytk4/igarchive_v2/README.md

  - It outputs nice colo(u)red text and tables and things, so you might want to use the new fancy Windows Terminal or something that supports color and maybe unicode
  - It probably works on Linux, I haven't bothered to check.
 It definitely works on Windows, though, probably.

+ First time setup:
+    The first time you run the program, it will ask for the location of messages.json, as well as your username.
+It uses the username to exclude you from thread participant lists, so it needs it to be correct.
+The FTS information is stored in a file called ia_settings.json, in the same folder as the program.